17 Employee Theft Statistics You Don't Want to Miss in 2023

 (ACFE)

 Nothing too surprising here.
-The easiest way to hide money before they’ve been accounted for is to be the one logging them in.
+The easiest way to hide money before being accounted for is by logging them in beforehand.

 12. 21% of those working in tech companies steal from their employers.